hubofvalley/Testnet-Guides/0g (zero-gravity)/README.md

 cosmovisor run version
 ```

-## you can use any snapshots and no need to manually update the binary version
+## you can use any snapshots and no need to manually update the node version

 ## Validator and key Commands